 - Discriminatory patent deals

-GPLv3 was not wholly met with approval within the open source community, with some projects preferring to stick with the GPLv2.
+GPLv3 was not wholly met with approval within the open source community, with some projects, including the Linux kernel, preferring to stick with the GPLv2.
 Per Wikipedia, ”the third version of the license (GPLv3) was released to address some perceived problems with the second version (GPLv2) which were discovered during the latter's long-time usage.
 To keep the license up to date, the GPL license includes an optional ‘any later version’ clause, allowing users to choose between the original terms or the terms in new versions as updated by the FSF.
 Developers can omit it when licensing their software; the Linux kernel, for instance, is licensed under GPLv2 without the any later version clause.”

 The GNU project has made many valuable contributions to the world of free and open source, and its tools and programs are widely used around the world.